ericksont11/TriviaGame/README.md

 # TriviaGame

 An application that quizzes users on space and space exploration.
+Reworking in React using CSS animations